Something entirely different than what many site owners think, are wiling to do, learn or put in the necessary effort to gain results.

 They state that they want to provide results that are the most accurate and relevant for the search queries presented to them.
 You can read exactly what Bing, Google and Yahoo! expect from your site:

-Yes, I know, sometimes search engines are better at some queries than others (read about how Google gave me Herpes), but technology is a never ending work in progress.
+Yes, I know, sometimes search engines are better at some queries than others.
+However, technology is a never ending work in progress.

-Good things come to those who work their asses off and never give up.
+Good things come to those who work their asses off and never give up.~ Unknown

 At your service,